Yeb02/LogicGates/README.md

 ## BUGS (TODO):
--Change input/output block's size before linking it.
+-Change input/output block's size before linking their nodes.
 -Blocks can't be removed yet (except by clearing the whole workbench)
 -Do not create unnamed blocks, or give the same name to different blocks, and use only letters.
 -Sometimes connections do not update, displace a block to force update if the results on screen are not the ones expected.